ibiom-cnr/Omics4Food/data-analysis/PDF_report_generator/README.md

    conda install argcomplete
    conda install -c conda-forge plotnine
    ```
-3. Download the the repository contenc on your machine:
+3. Download the the repository content on your machine:

 Usage